 Rule 402 of the South Carolina Appellate Court Rules (SCACR) contains additional information about the requirements for admission in South Carolina.

-In addition to regular admissions, the Bar Admissions Office also processes applications for limited certificates to practice law in South Carolina.
-Additional information on these limited certificates to practice law is contained in Rules 405 (corporate or business counsel), 414 (clinical law program teachers) and 415 (retired attorney pro bono participation program), and 427 (judge advocates).
+In addition to regular admissions, the Bar Admissions Office processes applications for limited certificates to practice law in South Carolina.
+Additional information on these limited certificates to practice law is contained in Rules 405 (corporate or business counsel), 414 (clinical law program teachers), 415 (retired attorney pro bono participation program), and 427 (judge advocates).
 The Bar Admissions Office also processes applications for foreign legal consultants.
 Information on foreign legal consultants is contained in Rule 424.

 Rule 403, SCACR, establishes trial experiences which must be completed before a lawyer may appear alone in any matter pending before a court in South Carolina.
 The certificate (Word version/Acrobat version) or affidavit showing compliance with this rule should be submitted in duplicate to the Bar Admissions Office.

 For information about the Bridge the Gap Program, to include an application form for that Program, please go to the South Carolina Bar Website, www.scbar.org and click on the link CLE.
 On the CLE page, there is a link to material about the Bridge the Gap Program.

 For information about the Multistate Professional Responsibility Examination (MPRE), including registration, fees and test dates, please go to the National Conference of Bar Examiners Website, www.ncbex.org.